Why can’t GMBill.com charge my card?

 You’ll need to pay-down your credit card, then tell us to charge your card again (or, add a different credit card in GMB).

-Considerations when contacting your bank to resolve an issue
+Contacting your bank (“Issuer”) to resolve an issue

-If we report that your bank is simply not allowing us to charge your card (and no specific reason is provided) it’s worth contacting your credit card company by phone.
-They can make changes on their end to allow charges from us.
+If we report that your credit card issuer (that is, your bank) is not allowing us to charge your card, it’s worth contacting your credit card company by phone.
+They can make changes on their end to allow charges from our bank.

 Let the operator know the charge from GMBill.com is all good, and – if you wish – to allow charges from GMB in the future (or you might have to call them up again!).